-The final mark for the Credit Agreements module is comprised of the following components:
+The final mark for the Insurance module is comprised of the following components:

 Examination: 15 marks out of a 70 mark examination.
 Class work: no class mark (too late in the term)

-These totals will be added to the results in the Agency and Insurance modules and converted into a percentage (see the comment on the examination below).
+The exam total will be added to the results in the Agency and Insurance module and converted into a percentage (see the comment on the examination below).